opendaylight/releng-builder/docs/jenkins.rst

 to manage JJB and its
 Python dependencies.
 The `python-virtualenvwrapper`_ tool can help you do so.

-There are good docs for installing `python-virtualenvwrapper`_.
+Documentation is available for installing `python-virtualenvwrapper`_.
 On Linux systems with pip (typical), they amount to:

 .. code-block:: bash